rmitsch/camo/README.md

 # camo
 Administration and visualization of expenses.
-Written in and with Python/d3.js/crossfilter.js.
+Written in and with Python and streamlit.